 It also offers a variable price that is guaranteed to be 2 cents/mcf below the SCO.
 NOPEC customers automatically get the “program price,” unless they specifically call for the 2-cent-below plan.
 A note about that plan: while it beats the SCO by 2 cents and that’s good, given the cheap prices of the SCO, the average residential customer uses 100 mcf a year, so we’re talking about a $2 a year savings.
 So don’t lose any sleep over this.

 NOPEC natural gas “program price” customers in the Dominion territory changes.
 For the most up-to-date rates, go to www.nopec.org.
 The rate in the fall of 2018 was $3.39/mcf fixed.
 It was $3.75/mcf in October and November and $4.99 since December (because of the unusual market price spike at the end of November.
-The mid January to February 2019 price will be $4.49 and NOPEC Marketing Director Dave Jankowski said the price will be set monthly during the winter to avoid volatility.
-NOPEC customers also have access to the 2-cent-below the SCO price, you request it.
+The mid January to February 2019 price was $4.49.
+The price for April and May 2019 is $3.99.
+NOPEC customers also have access to the 2-cent-below the SCO price, but you must request it.

 NOPEC also has separate electric rates for participating communities (not all natural gas NOPEC communities are electric).
 Again, to find the most up-to-date rates, go to www.nopec.org.
-As of January 2019, the electricity rates are 6.330/kwh for its program price for Ohio Edison customers in the aggregation and 5.072/kwh for those who chose the variable program, which is 6 percent off the "price to compare."
+As of April 2019, the electricity rates are 6.330/kwh for its program price for Ohio Edison customers in the aggregation and 4.921/kwh for those who chose the variable program, which is 6 percent off the "price to compare."

 NOPEC Executive Director Chuck Keiper said the options are available for people to decide.
 The program price is sometimes slightly bove or below the SCO for natural gas.